FlowNIB: An Information Bottleneck Analysis of Bidirectional vs. Unidirectional Language Models: FlowNIB: Flow Neural Information Bottleneck

+is especially problematic because neither joint nor marginals are known in practice and must be estimated \citep{belghazi2018mutual}.
+In deep networks, deterministic real-valued layers can also lead to unbounded $I(X;Z_\ell)$ in the continuous setting; in practice, one uses variational lower bounds and careful estimator training.
+These issues make vanilla IB difficult to apply directly to large models.

-\paragraph{FlowNIB Approach:} To address these challenges, we introduce \textbf{FlowNIB} (Flow Neural Information Bottleneck), which dynamically transitions from input preservation to output prediction during training.
-Specifically, we propose a time-dependent tradeoff parameter \(\alpha \in [0,1]\) that linearly decays from \(1\) to \(0\) as training progresses.
+\paragraph{FlowNIB approach.} To address these challenges, we introduce \textbf{FlowNIB}, which gradually shifts emphasis from input preservation to target prediction during training or post-hoc estimation.
+We use a time-dependent trade-off $\alpha:\mathbb{N}\to[0,1]$ that monotonically decays from $1$ to $0$ as the estimator training step $t$ increases (the model can be frozen).
+The FlowNIB loss at step $t$ for layer $\ell$ is